Last Updated on April 19, 2026 by Bibhu Ranjan Mund, MPH

 Smart Hydration Habits

-• Substitute the fluids that get lost to any physical activity.
+- Substitute the fluids that get lost for any physical activity.

 Reference Chart of the Essential ideal Water Consumption.